CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 We can view the different commits of a project on Github.

-Therefore we can also see what the website looked at previous versions too.
+This means we can see what the website looked like before, in previous versions.

 {{<note type="exercise" title="exercise 3.1">}}